Salem2219/dynamic_coin_change/README.md

     $ vcom *.vhd
     ```

 5. Simulate your design.
-For example, A = 12:
+For example, A = 12.
+Note : the denom array contents is specified in rom_4x4bit.vhd:

     ```sh
-    $ vsim work.fibo_toplevel_tb
+    $ vsim work.tb
     ```
 6. Add the following commands to the transcript
 ```sh